Index Reduction for Differential-Algebraic Equations with Mixed Matrices: Introduction

 \item[Independent Parameters\normalfont{,}] which are algebraically independent over the field of accurate constants.
-These parameters often represent physical quantities such as masses, lengths or electric resistances since their nominal values are inaccurate by measurement noises and other errors.
-These parameters should be treated combinatorially without reference to their nominal values. \end{description}
+These parameters often represent physical quantities such as masses, lengths or electric resistances since their values are inaccurate by measurement noise and other errors.
+These parameters should be treated combinatorially without reference to their values. \end{description}

 For example, consider an electric network consisting of voltage sources, resistances and wires connecting them.
-A linear equation representing the circuit has two kinds of coefficients: the exact `$\pm 1$'s coming from Kirchhoff's law, and the resistance values coming from Ohm's law.
-Since the nominal values of resistances are supposed to be inaccurate, it is natural to model the system by a linear equation with a mixed matrix, where constants and parameters represent the exact `$\pm 1$'s and the resistances, respectively.
-See an example in Section~\ref{sec:example_2} for modeling of an RLC circuit with a mixed matrix.
+A system of linear equations representing the circuit has two kinds of coefficients: the exact `$\pm 1$'s coming from Kirchhoff's laws, and the resistance values coming from Ohm's law.
+Since the values of resistances are usually inaccurate, it is natural to model the system by a linear equation with a mixed matrix, where constants and parameters represent the exact `$\pm 1$'s and the resistances, respectively.
+See an example in \cref{sec:mixed_matrices_and_mixed_polynomial_matrices} for modeling of an RLC circuit with a mixed matrix.

-Mathematical aspects of mixed matrices are studied by Murota~\cite{Murota1993}.
+Mixed matrices can be handled by symbolic computation systems.
+However, the computational cost of symbolic manipulation grows explosively when the size of matrices increases.
+Efficient algorithms without symbolic manipulation are available for the rank computation~\cite{Murota1993}.
 If all nonzero entries of a matrix are independent parameters, then its rank is equal to the maximum size of a matching in an associated bipartite graph.
 For a mixed matrix, the rank computation corresponds to solving an independent matching problem on matroids, which is a generalization of the maximum matching problem on bipartite graphs.
-An efficient algorithm based on matroid theory is provided for the rank computation of mixed matrices; see \cite{Murota2000} for detail.
+An efficient algorithm based on matroid theory is provided for the rank computation of mixed matrices; see \cite{Murota2000} for details.
+Algorithms combining the combinatorial relaxation and mixed matrices are presented in~\cite{Iwata2001, Iwata2013, Sato2015}. \cref{ref:combinatorial_relaxation_algorithm_for_mixed_polynomial_matrices} describes the history of this combination in detail.

 In this paper, we provide an index reduction algorithm for a linear DAE

 with $n \times n$ mixed matrices $A_0, A_1, \ldots, A_l$ and a sufficiently smooth function $\funcdoms{f}{\setR}{\setR^n}$.